aterrero/k8s-nfs-setup/README.md

 Other than that, just running the install.sh file on your master node should get everything working

-As note, the profile used to build this installation is called clusterTest6 and is available at CloudLab
+As note, the profile used to build this installation is called clusterTest6 and is available at CloudLab.